PLANNING YOUR TRIP: 4 DAYS IN CAPE TOWN ITINERARY

 When we decided to go on a 10-day journey of discovery of South Africa, we wanted our itinerary to include four main areas: So, we’ve got Cape Town, the Cape of Good Hope, the inland area of Mpumalanga, Blyde River Canyon and Kruger National Park.

-In order to visit all of these places in South Africa in 10 days, it is obviously necessary to move around and plan accommodations in different places, so as to optimize the time devoted to travel.
-Consequently, it is also necessary to plan for multi-trip airline flights, as we explain in more detail below.
+In order to visit all of these places in South Africa in 10 days, it is obviously necessary to move around and plan accommodations in different places so as to optimize the time devoted to travel.
+Consequently, you also need to plan for multi-trip airline flights, as we explain more in the following.

 In summary, here is a super summary of the travel arrangements for our 10-day itinerary in South Africa: